-Part car, part plane, Aeromobil needs just a 200 meters straightaway to deploy its wings and take off.
-Looking like something from the pages of a science- fiction movie, the vehicle can cover a distance of 700 km, or Lausanne to Copenhagen.
+Part car, part plane, Aeromobil needs just a 200-m straightaway to deploy its wings and take off.

 Technologist: A flying car – was this a childhood dream?

 Juraj Vaculík: Of course!
 My partner Stefan Klein and I both grew up in Slovakia in the communist era.
 We couldn’t travel freely, and Stefan dreamt of exploring the world in a flying car.
 For years he worked in the auto industry, and about 25 years ago he started building a prototype.
 There was no way I couldn’t help make his dream a reality.